cfgauss/r-novice-gapminder/_episodes/06-data-frames.md

 If you have already installed the `gapminder` package, go ahead and load it now.
 You can tell R to load the package by clicking the checkbox next to its listing in the package tab of the lower left pane in R studio.
-Or you can load it by using the 'library()' command:
+Or you can load it by using the `library` command:

 ~~~
 library('gapminder')